nutopaa5/bookstore/README.md

 # Bookstore
 <p>
-School project for saving your favorite books.<br/>
+Back-end school project app for saving your favorite books.<br/>
+Admin has CRUD-functions.
+New users can register into app.<br/>
 Made with Thymeleaf + Spring Boot.
 </p>
 <p>